RanZhou/AoC2024/README.md

 It's not the best code I ever did.
 One mistake I made was wrongfully thinking `=~/MAS/g` + `=~/SAM/g` would be equivalent to `=~/SAM|MAS/g`, which turned out to be a total of ~2h debugging until I realize that they're not same (Maybe I should've asked ChatGPT first instead).
 The `=~/SAM|MAS/g` would only return one match for a palindrome sequence (such as MASAM or SAMAS etc.), whereas you would get two matches if you did it the first way.
 Lessons are learned.

 ## Day 5
 The recursive function would be your best friend for part 2.
 My part 2 code is essentially a copy of part 1 with one more function to adjust the order by swapping trouble variables pairs that break the rules.
-Although I thought the 2nd part could be potentially ordering items while working on part 1, I didn't think efficient to functionize it.
-So I did that in part 2.
+Although I thought the 2nd part could be potentially ordering items while working on part 1, I didn't think hard enough to functionalize it.
+So I wrapped that in part 2.

 ## Day 6
 TBD